 ‘let’s use R now’ book.

-- Various lab sessions on themes such as building your own electronic prototypes using the Arduino microcontroller as a blind student.
+- Various smaller sessions on themes such as building your own electronic prototypes using the Arduino microcontroller as a blind student.

 Our program offers great value to all blind science students and professionals supporting such students, ranging from beginners to experts.
 So don’t wait and register for our event!
 On the venue page you can find some practical information about the conference location, travel and lodging; under registration you can read all conditions for registering and register streight away.
 Please note we are still setting up this conference so details are still being finalized, keep an eye on this website for updates and don’t hecitate to contact us if you have any questions (firstname.lastname@example.org).